Vero Beach Art Club

 3001 Riverside Park Dr. Vero Beach, FL 32963

-General Club Meetings are the first Thursday of the month with the Board Meetings held the day before on Wednesday.
+General Club Meetings are the first Thursday of the month with the Board Meetings held the Wednesday before (sometimes will fall on the 30th or 31st of the month).
 Board Meetings are from 10:00 am - 1:00 pm.